shmool/nggirls-hackalearn-aae16/src/pages/index.md

     features:
       - title: lorem-ipsum
         subtitle: lorem-ipsum
-        content: "Hi!
+        content: >
+          Hi!
 I'm Shmuela.
 I’m a proud ngMom of two little ngBoys.
 Besides that, I'm a front-end developer and consultant, working as a Cloud Developer Advocate at Microsoft.
 I'm a Google Developer Expert in Angular and Web Technologies.
-My passion for teaching, which had been expressed in the past as a guide in science museums and TA in university, has been integrated in my journey of becoming a developer.\n\nDuring my masters degree I started loving programming.
+My passion for teaching, which had been expressed in the past as a guide in science museums and TA in university, has been integrated in my journey of becoming a developer.

+          During my masters degree I started loving programming.
 I also realized how important the Web is - browsers and web apps have become the most used programs on our computers and phones.
 While attending several meetups to explore JavaScript frameworks I fell in love with AngularJS.
-I took a course and started working as a front-end consultant, while teaching developers in meetups and conferences.\n\nWhen Angular went through a rewrite and became more structured I saw in it a great opportunity to teach web programming for beginners.
-I wanted to inspire specifically women, as I was inspired and motivated by programs such as Django Girls, Rails Girls and Google CodeF.
-I organized the first ngGirls workshop with the help of many people in the community.
-It was a great success and excitement.
-I kept on collaborating with conferences and tech companies to organize more workshops, as the ngGirls team grew with passionate volunteers.\_\n\nToday I enjoy a fulfilling position at Microsoft, getting to do everything I love: coding web apps, teaching and inspiring beginners and advanced programmers, and maintaining a warm, loving home for my family.\n"
+I took a course and started working as a front-end consultant, while teaching developers in meetups and conferences.
         actions: []
         image_alt: lorem-ipsum
         media_position: right